MCH0202/autowateringsys/README.md

 - **Soil Moisture and Rainfall Monitoring**: Continuously tracks soil and weather conditions to determine watering needs.
 - **Automated Watering**: Activates the water pump only when necessary, ensuring efficient irrigation.
 - **Real-Time Feedback**: Displays live updates on soil moisture, rainfall status, and pump activity via an LCD module.
-- **Energy Efficiency**: Supports potential integration with solar power for off-grid use.

 ---